Akshay Sethi: Early life

 Akshay Sethi was born on 2 October 1980 in Maharashtra, India.

+Personal life

+Akshay got engaged to Bhagyashree Talware, a chartered accountant whose hometown is in Nashik on 19 October 2021.
+They got married on 9 December 2021.

 Career

 Akshay did many commercials like Herohonda, Rin, Limca, Rediff, Hutch, Tvsapache, Bigbazaar etc. before television.
 He made his television debut with Saat Phere: Saloni Ka Safar as Yug on Zee TV.
 Akshay also played the role of Raunak, in Grihasti on Star Plus.
-After that he did Waaris on Zee TV & Rahe Tera Aashirwaad on Colors TV.
+After that he did Waaris on Zee TV and Rahe Tera Aashirwaad on Colors TV.
 He also did episodic roles in Adaalat, C.I.D., Hum Ne Li Hai- Shapath, Crime Patrol, Savdhaan India.
 He was last seen in Sasural Genda Phool as Deepak on Star Plus.